wlinna/Arkhados/README.md

   that.

 **Add nice trail effects**
-Shotgun and machinegun bullets would look lot nicer if they had some kind of trails.
+Shotgun and machine gun bullets would look lot nicer if they had some kind of trails.
 Another nice use for trails would be to show nice red trails when Venator swipes.
 I will add Pudge-like hook spell later so trail system could be useful for that too.
 Maybe.

-**Ingame menu**
+**In-game menu**
 Very basic feature.
 Allow players to access menu during game so that player can configure keys, graphic settings etc. and immediately see how it affects.